webxos/macroslow/GLASTONBURY/library/carver/page7.md

 References and Further Reading

-Note on Remaining Content: The remaining pages of the README will expand on the other sections, each approximately 500-600 words, with continued emphasis on Dr. Carver’s contributions where relevant (e.g., in ethical considerations and conclusions).
-These sections will cover the introduction, conceptual framework, technical architecture, development roadmap, MAML integration, troubleshooting, and conclusion, maintaining consistency with the provided documents.
-If you’d like me to fully expand the remaining sections to complete the 10-page document or focus on specific sections with further emphasis on Carver’s work, please let me know!
 © 2025 Webxos.
-All Rights Reserved.Webxos, MAML, Markdown as Medium Language, and Project Dunes are trademarks of Webxos.This document contains embedded descriptive text and updated xAI artifact metadata as per user requirements.
+All Rights Reserved.Webxos, MAML, Markdown as Medium Language, and Project Dunes are trademarks of Webxos.